TomObungu/mathematics.md/Further Mathematics/Core Pure 1/Linear Transformations/Worksheets/Customised Problem Sheet - Linear Transformations.md

 ---

-3.
-A forestry agency is monitoring the growth of a tree plantation.
+3.A forestry agency is monitoring the growth of a tree plantation.

 In the model, the trees are classified into 3 stages of growth: